wil-j-wil/Latent-Force-Models-for-Sound/README.md

 http://c4dm.eecs.qmul.ac.uk/audioengineering/latent-force-synthesis/

-This code is dependent on the LFM toolbox created by Jouni Hartikeinen and Simo Sarkka: http://becs.aalto.fi/en/research/bayes/lfm/
+This code is dependent on the LFM toolbox created by Jouni Hartikainen and Simo Sarkka: http://becs.aalto.fi/en/research/bayes/lfm/

 As input it takes export txt files created by the SPEAR sinusoidal analysis software: http://www.klingbeil.com/spear/ To apply the code to your own recordings you must download SPEAR, open your file in the software, then click file>export and save as a txt file.